High Risk

 Sales that require licensing

-Square won’t work with businesses providing services that require licensing, as it considers these merchants at a higher risk for customer complaints.
+Square won’t work with businesses providing services that require licensing, as it considers these merchants at a higher risk for complaints.
 Suppose your account gets placed under review or, worse, deactivated.
 In that case, Square may contend that your company is engaged in sales that require licensing, such as sales of lottery tickets, betting, casino gaming chips, or fantasy football.

 Storefront with a dollar sign, making retail payments, merchant accounts, and business transactions.